 Introducing GIPS – Global Investment Performance Standards

-Global Investment Performance Standards (or “GIPS” for short) were created by the CFA Institute, as a part of its recognition that in an increasingly global investment management world – where different investment managers and different countries had different standards for reporting – it was crucial to establish a more uniform standard for reporting.
+Global Investment Performance Standards (or “GIPS” for short) were created by the CFA Institute, as a part of its recognition that in an increasingly global investment management world – where different investment managers and different countries had different standards for reporting – it was crucial to establish a more uniform standard for reporting (both for client reporting, and consistent determination of performance-based or fulcrum fees).
 The current version of GIPS reporting was adopted by the CFA Institute in 2005 after a first version that was introduced in 1999, but the effort by the organization for more consistent performance reporting dates back to when it was still known as the Association for Investment Management and Research (AIMR) and had created the first Performance Presentation Standards (AIMR-PPS) nearly 25 years ago.

 Firms that report their results in a manner consistent with GIPS – which has specifications for everything from how to fairly value assets for reporting input, to the methodology for calculating and weighting investment results (especially given investor cash flows in/out of the portfolio) and netting out investment fees, to what should and should not be included in strategy composite results, to how the results should be presented and reported and what additional information must be disclosed.
 Firms that report results following GIPS can be said to provide “GIPS compliant” performance reporting, and some firms may wish to obtain a third-party review and verification to substantiate the credibility of their proper performance reporting results and ensure GIPS compliance.